Kyle Smith (soccer, born 1992): Orlando City

 On December 19, 2018, Smith moved to Major League Soccer side Orlando City, reuniting him with head coach James O'Connor who had left Louisville earlier in the year.
 Smith made his first appearance for the club in the first match of the 2019 season when he started in a 2–2 draw against New York City FC on March 2 before he was taken off as a 69th-minute substitute for Dom Dwyer.

 On March 29, 2021, Smith signed a new two-year deal with Orlando City, keeping him with the club through the end of the 2022 with an option for 2023.
 On July 30, Smith scored his first goal for the club when he scored the opener of a 3–2 win over Atlanta United.

 On May 27, 2022, Smith was fined by the MLS Disciplinary Committee for his role in a confrontation between Orlando City and Austin FC players following a match between them five days earlier.
 On December 5, Orlando City announced that they had re-signed Smith to a one-year deal for the 2023 season with an option for 2024.

 On February 27, 2024, Smith scored his first goal in international play when he scored the final goal of a 3–1 win over Cavalry FC in the 2024 CONCACAF Champions Cup.
 On December 13, it was announced that Smith had signed a 1-year contract which guaranteed him until the end of the 2025 season.
-On November 17, 2025, the team announced that they were in contract negotiations with Smith.
+On November 17, 2025, the team announced that they were in contract negotiations with Smith, but on December 16, Smith announced that he would be leaving the club at the expiration of his contract.

+FC Cincinnati

+On January 7, 2026, Smith returned to his native Cincinnati and signed with FC Cincinnati through the 2026 season with a team option for the 2027 season.
+Smith made his debut on February 18 in the CONCACAF Champions Cup, playing the full match as FC Cincinnati beat O&M with a 4–0 scoreline.
+On April 4, Smith scored his first goal for the club in a 4–2 loss at the New York Red Bulls.